 Why I talk about my teen’s struggle with depression

 I didn’t always talk about my teen’s struggle with depression.
-For a long time, I thought, “it isn’t my story to tell.
+For a long time, I thought, it isn’t my story to tell.
 I worried that my talking about would make things worse.
 That my words might be fatal.

 Here are 10 more reasons why I decided to talk openly about my teen’s mental health

 - Before I had the wherewithal to ask for help for myself or to seek out other parents going through similar experiences, I found this article by Michigan Mom.
 It saved me somehow, just knowing I wasn’t alone in this.
-Support groups are great, but we also need more of these stories out in the open on the world wide web.
+Support groups are great, but we also need more of these stories out in the open for anyone to find.

 - Every time I have talked to someone about my daughter’s struggle with depression, they have responded with sympathy and kindness.
 What’s more, most of them have told me about a child, niece, nephew, parent, step-parent who has also struggled with depression.

 - Talking about it helps me articulate my thoughts and feelings.
 It makes them less scary.
 It also helps me to build a vocabulary for very complex, often abstract emotions.
 The more I do it, the easier it is.

 - If my kids had a physical illness or a food allergy, I wouldn’t be afraid to talk about it.
 I like to think I stayed silent to protect my child, but I think, in part at least, I stayed silent because of stigma.
 That didn’t make me feel very good.